A roleplaying game of surreal fantasy, secrets, and magic that is truly magical. Wield fabulous powers as you uncover the secrets of reality itself.

 An unprecedented physical production.

-• Four hardcover books totaling over 500 pages of game and setting content.
-(That’s well over the page count of one of our typical corebooks, such as Numenera.)
+• Four hardcover books totaling over 600 pages of game and setting content.

 • The Sooth Deck, a beautiful tarot-like deck that’s instrumental to game play.